-In Science this week: almond reference genome, and more.
+In Science this week: series of reviews about gene modification, and more.

 Using single-cell RNA sequencing and reporter lineage tracking, researchers delved into the cellular and molecular processes of axolotl limb regeneration.

 The firm aims to launch the new assay in the first quarter of next year and plans to develop other products for single-cell sequencing library prep.

 The group plans to use the method to analyze isoform differences of B cell surface receptors, common targets for immunotherapy.

 The RNA-seq data, for nearly 40,000 cells from the developing mouse brain, can be explored through an interactive online interface called Cell Seek.